pikilon/evolutionary-work-group/README.md

 ## Quickness over perfection

-*A quick suboptimal choice is better than a late optimal one*, don't die by perfection, iterate the suboptimal.
+*A quick suboptimal choice is better than a late optimal one*, don't die by perfection, iterate the suboptimal to become a good solution, never settle but accept the perfection doesn't exists.

 Evolution works with with trial/error, without any intelligence driving the whole process.
 The result is a big mayority of deadly changes (the evolution subject to perform worst and perish) and successfull ones that improve the performing of the next generations.